 If water and soil find their way into the structure of your retaining wall, it can quickly create a disastrous outcome.
 This damage could potentially destroy all of your hard work.
 For this reason, you should consult a professional very thoroughly before starting on any retaining wall project.

 What are some of the things that you can do to ensure that your retaining walls have adequate drainage?

 Retaining Wall Drainage Tips

 Use backfill properly

 Whenever you hear the term “backfill,” it means the dirt that rests immediately behind your retaining wall.
-Rather than just filling in with garden soil, clay or any other material that you may have, it is very important that you use at least 12 inches clean crushed stone as backfill.
+Backfill should not be garden soil, clay or any other material that you may have.
+It is very important that backfill is at least 12 inches of clean crushed stone.
 Beyond this point, it is completely ok to use compacted soil extracted from the area where you are doing the project.
 If you have plans to landscape behind the wall, use at least six inches of native soil over the gravel backfill.

 Lay perforated piping

 In addition to the foot of backfill that is used behind your retaining wall, you should also make sure that perforated piping is laid at the bottom of the backfilled portion of the wall.
 This helps create a hollow channel for water to go in the event of a heavy rain or watering.
-This piping can then be used to divert the water away from your retaining wall so that you do not have to worry about it collecting behind the wall, causing pressure and decay.
+This piping can then be used to divert the water away from your retaining wall.
+Then you won’t have to worry about it collecting behind the wall, causing pressure and decay.